LODSContent/ChallengeLabs_Resources/Templates/CLabs-Template-2025-10-14.md

 Use the Markdown template below to format the structure of the lab instructions.

 Use the Overview section from the template as the Introduction.
 Preserve the [challenge-title] and [overview] markers, but edit the content as appropriate.
 Do not add any content other than comments before the first !INSTRUCTIONS include and challenge-title entry.
+Do not add any header markers or introductory text to the first page other than what should be included with the challenge-title and overview markers.

 Make sure to preserve all !INSTRUCTIONS entries by formatting them with !INSTRUCTIONS immediately followed by an empty square bracket, followed by the content in parenthesis.